-Contents: It was a good idea trying to teach them the same contents as much as possible.
-These students like to be treated the same way as other students and to become familiar with same knowledge, even if they have to experience information in different ways.
-An open question remains on how far to go in this process, helping to expand their perceptual and cognitive limits.
-The answer will probably change with each individual.
+Contents: It was a good idea to try and teach them the same contents as much as possible.
+These students like to be treated in the same way as other students and to acquire the same knowledge, even if they have to experience information in different ways.
+An open question remains: how far to go in this process and help to expand their perceptual and cognitive limits?
+The answer will probably be different for each individual.
 Visual properties and design guidelines were among the most inaccessible issues, but students still believe they would like to give it a try, should they have the adequate support.

-Technical-oriented aspects of user interfaces seemed to be harder for our blind students than more broad and theoretical aspects on HCI, although not problematic for Prof. Tony, for instance.
-More evidence is needed to determine whether this is a structural issue, or if it only requires better supporting materials.
+Technical-oriented aspects of user interfaces seemed to be harder for our blind students than broader and more theoretical aspects of HCI, although this was not a problem for Prof. Tony Stockman, for instance.
+More evidence is needed to determine whether this is a structural issue, or if better supporting materials are enough.

 Access and Presentation: Blind people must have their specific perceptual abilities taken into account in order to be able to access the course materials (e.g. books, slides, classes).
-Some of them, and probably more if they are approaching HCI aspects, also appreciate means that help them to gain awareness or knowledge about the perception they lack.
+Some of them, and probably more if they are approaching aspects of HCI, also appreciate all the means available to help them improve their awareness and knowledge of the perception they lack.

-Providing materials in text and recording classes do help them.
-However, although they were used to have a similar type of access to materials in other courses, and in consequence not complaining, some improvements can be made.
-Pictures and diagrams should be made available in an as much accessible format as possible.
-Prof. Tony Stockman defends that "If blind students use either Braille or a screen reader, they will experience GUIs in a relatively serial way, and so diagrams should have value in at least conveying a two-dimensional idea of the layout [...] and screen design."
+Providing materials in text and recording classes really help.
+In other courses, they had access to similar materials, so they made no comment and did not complain, but this does not mean that we cannot improve.
+Pictures and diagrams should be made available in a format as accessible as possible.
+Prof. Tony Stockman maintains that 'If blind students use either Braille or a screen reader, they will experience GUIs in a relatively serial way, and so diagrams should have value in at least conveying a two-dimensional idea of the layout [...] and screen design.'

-Although some initiatives are starting this year, involving volunteer students, to describe pictures and diagrams in course material to make them accessible to blind students, this is an error prone lengthy process, information is serialized, and some even lost.
-Other alternatives include tactile diagrams, drawn or printed in special sometimes expensive types of paper, and the use of 3D mice to access them online.
-These mice might also help them use graphical tools, which they currently do not use, sometimes adopting different descriptive approaches (e.g. a BNF based notation for Entity-Relationship modeling).
-Prof. Tony Stockman suggested that blind students might also find it useful to construct their own Braille-based representations of some techniques such as Hierarchical Task Analysis, Dialog Design notations or User Action Notation.
+There were some initiatives starting this year, involving volunteer students, to describe pictures and diagrams in course material to make them accessible to blind students, but this is an error-prone and lengthy process, information is serialized, and some even lost.
+Other alternatives include tactile diagrams, drawn or printed on special, sometimes expensive types of paper, and the use of 3D mice to access them online.
+These mice might also help blind students to handle graphical tools, which they currently do not use, and instead sometimes adopt different descriptive approaches (e.g. a BNF based notation for Entity-Relationship modelling).
+Prof. Tony Stockman suggested that blind students might also find it useful to construct their own Braille-based representations of some techniques such as hierarchical task analysis, dialog design notations or user action notation.

-Digital talking books [5,6] can also increase book accessibility to these students.
-Some recordings are also underway for a book and a couple of research papers, for this format, to make them accessible to the students.
-Somehow related, web lectures, in audio or in video [2], could support accessibility to classes, avoiding the students need to record the classes they attend, and improving flexibility and efficiency in storage and access methods, as well as the integration of these classes with other materials (slides, books, exercises, digital books, etc).
+Digital talking books [11,16] can also increase book accessibility for these students.
+Some recordings are also underway for a book and a couple of research papers, for this format, to make them accessible to students.
+Other related tools, such as web lectures, in audio or in video [17], could support accessibility to classes, avoiding the need for students to record the classes they attend, and improving flexibility and efficiency in storage and access methods, as well as the integration of these classes with other materials (slides, books, exercises, digital books, etc).
 The different materials and modalities would help to support different perceptual and learning styles.
 Diversity and flexibility would allow personalized tailoring of presentation and content.